ofir-zeitoun/Decorators/README.md

   return decorator.decorate(args)
 }
 ```
-For ease of use, we'll merge types:
+For ease of use (and 'compile time' error), we'll merge types:

 ```typescript
 interface Test extends Logger {}